anebernardy/django-todo-list/README.md

 ---
 This project was initially based on a [YouTube tutorial](https://www.youtube.com/watch?v=MsUL3Pgofl4&t=28s).
-The application was adapted and extended with additional features, including deadline validation, task completion through POST requests, restrictions on editing completed tasks, and automated tests.
+The application was adapted and extended with additional features.